frankshearar/Home/NuGet-Restore-No-Op.md

 ### Open questions
 * Is -SkipNoOp or -Force a good flag?
+[AG] I would rather suggest using -Force, --force or -F, /p:/Force for NuGet.exe, DotNet.exe, MSBuild.exe respectively.

 * Do we change the VS no-op to match the rest?